 I am consistently being surprised by the new information I receive about Australia and Africa.
-Last Saturday I read that two PhDs had been granted by a university in Australia for work on Africa, of which I was unaware.
-This morning I read for the first time about the Australian Africa Children's Aid Support Association (Low 2009) and received a message from the Director of Environmental

-Programs at the University of Melbourne, saying that his course on Africa's environment had over a hundred students.
-Last month Victoria University of Technology has been raising like sentiments.
+Last Saturday I read that two PhDs had been granted by the ANU for work on Africa, of which I was unaware.
+This morning I read for the first time about the Australian Africa Children's Aid Support Association (Low 2009) and received a message from the Director of Environmental Programs at the University of Melbourne, saying that his course on Africa's environment had over a hundred students.